 We pride ourselves on our unique culture.
-We honour and respect the differences that each Amazonian brings, and we seek to include those perspectives in our solutions for our global customer base.
+We honour and respect the differences that each employee brings, and we seek to include those perspectives in our solutions for our global customer base.
 We also seek to build the diverse community of creators and developers who we are proud to call customers.

 We want our employees to be empowered to speak their minds, and be heard.
 Every Amazonian should feel comfortable sharing their unique perspectives, and every Amazonian should seek the perspectives of others.

-In 2017, Amazon and AWS were two of the first to sign up to the Armed Forces Covenant in the UK – a promise to ensure that those who serve or have served, and their families, are treated fairly.
-Early on we recognised how the skills and experiences of Service personnel, from logistics to communication would benefit our business in delivering for customers, so in 2011 we introduced our military veterans recruitment programme in the UK.
+In 2017, Amazon and AWS were two of the first companies to sign up to the Armed Forces Covenant in the UK – a promise to ensure that those who serve or have served, and their families, are treated fairly.
+Early on we recognised how the skills and experiences of Service personnel, from logistics to communication, would benefit our business in delivering for customers, so in 2011 we introduced our military veterans’ recruitment programme in the UK.
 Since then, we have employed almost 400 men and women into Operations management and engineering positions across our network, and many have been promoted into senior leadership positions.
 We’re really proud of the contribution these ex-Service personnel make every day at Amazon.

 In May 2016, Amazon pledged to hire 25,000 veterans and military spouses by 2021, and to train 10,000 more in cloud computing skills through AWS Educate.
-Amazon’s Military Talent initiatives promote veteran hiring and engagement across multiple Amazon business units and geographies including the U.S., Canada, Japan, China, India, and the EU.
+Amazon’s Military Talent initiatives promote veteran hiring and engagement across multiple Amazon business units and geographies including the US, Canada, Japan, China, India, UK and the EU.

 Code.Org and Amazon Future Engineer are working together to train future programmers.